 We are a C-IAYT certified yoga therapist under the standards set by IAYT, the International Association of Yoga Therapists.
-Although helping others takes us into various settings—clinical, palliative, residential—the core of our yoga therapy is traditional Hatha yoga, grounded in simple yet fundamental principles.
+Although helping others takes us into various settings—clinical, palliative, residential—the core of our yoga therapy is traditional Hatha yoga, grounded in simple yet foundational principles.
 The most important of these is that yoga is introspective and experienced differently by each person.
 Its gentle yet profound effect on the body and mind is something to be observed, felt, internalized, creating awareness at all levels.

 "Women have been yoga practitioners over the ages.
 But as we applaud their many achievements, we also owe it to them to ensure that Yoga which is meant to bestow us with health and well-being becomes a support in this journey and not a hindrance.
 Returning to the core, Yoga is not getting on the mat, but getting into the mind." __Indra Mohan